 - CMS-460, Medicare Participating Physician or Supplier Agreement, is completed at time of or within 90 days of Medicare enrollment or during certain enrollment time frames.
 Providers will accept assignment for Medicare covered services and ensure Medicaid members will not be charged for services. - CMS-855B, Medicare Enrollment for Clinics/Group Practices and Other Suppliers.
-Pharmacy dispenses drugs administered by a practitioner in a long-term care facility, practitioner's office, infusion center, or home setting. or is dispensing drugs covered by National Government Services (NGS) enrollment that are selfadministered. or is dispensing and administering vaccines covered by Medicare Part B. - CMS-855S, Durable Medical Equipment, Prosthetics, Orthotics, and Supplies (DMEPOS) Suppliers.
+Pharmacy dispenses drugs administered by a practitioner in a long-term care facility, practitioner's office, infusion center, or home setting. or is dispensing drugs covered by National Government Services (NGS) enrollment that are self-administered. or is dispensing and administering vaccines covered by Medicare Part B. - CMS-855S, Durable Medical Equipment, Prosthetics, Orthotics, and Supplies (DMEPOS) Suppliers.
 Pharmacy dispenses diabetic supplies, nebulizer drugs, oral anticancer or antiemetic drugs, etc. covered by Medicare Part B.

-Pharmacies that do not have or maintain CMS-855B (Supplier Type - Pharmacy) or CMS-855S (Supplier Type - Pharmacy) enrollment where required do not meet enrollment criteria and may not be enrolled or may be disenrolled.
+Pharmacies are subject to audit, recovery, and Medicaid provider termination for non-compliance with the requirement of Medicare enrollment.
+Pharmacies that do not have or maintain CMS-855B (Supplier Type - Pharmacy) or CMS-855S (Supplier Type - Pharmacy) enrollment where required do not meet enrollment criteria, pharmacies that do not have or maintain Medicare enrollment may not be enrolled or may be disenrolled.
 Please note, that the CMS-855B and CMS-855S are required for all new pharmacy applicants for categories of service (COS) 0441 and 0442.